 The Wisest Investment You Can Make Is In Yourself

 I’m willing to bet that’s all they did.
-Successful people never stop learning, it’s a never ending process.
-Investing in yourself is the wisest investment you can make because, in the words of Buffett, “you are your greatest asset”.
+Successful people never stop learning, it’s a never-ending process.
+Investing in yourself is the wisest investment you can make because in the words of the Oracle of Omaha:

 Education Is Key

 I’ve talked about education many times before but I still can’t stress its importance enough.
 It is so important that you invest time and money into educating yourself.